iamnutzy1975/camcess/README.md

 - design final file/folder structure & naming conventions
 - make instructions here for adding a new camera
 - test (load, continuous (10 days)
+- combine config constant into one place
+- clean up tmp directory for windows/unix (two different logics used for same thing in gmailController and constants)

+#future features
+- severless email monitor